On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Warm-up: Symmetry Reduction for Scalar Field Theory

 where $\Sigma_t$ is a flat Cauchy surface, $\partial_a = \partdif{}{x^a}$, $a = 1,2,3$ the spatial derivatives, and $\pi= \dot{\phi}$ the canonical momentum conjugate to the field $\phi$, with dots denoting time derivatives.
 The Poisson structure is defined by the only non-trivial equal time brackets

 where $\delta(x-y)$ is the Dirac-$\delta$-distribution.
 Consequently, the equations of motion are given by

-which can be combined to give the well-known Klein-Gordon equation.
-Let us further note that $\phi$ is a spacetime scalar (desnity weight 0) and thus $\pi$ is a scalar density of weight 1.
-This is not important for this simple system on a flat background, but it is worth keeping track of the density weight properties already at this stage for the later purposes of generalisation to gravity.
+which can be combined to give the well-known Klein-Gordon equation.~Let us further note that $\phi$ is a spacetime scalar (desnity weight 0) and thus $\pi$ is a scalar density of weight 1.~This is not important for this simple system on a flat background, but it is worth keeping track of the density weight properties already at this stage for the later purposes of generalisation to gravity.

-Before symmetry reducing to a fully homogeneous system, let us first discuss the observables of the theory.
-As this is a field theory, observables are only regular if they are smeared against a certain test function.
-Denoting such a test function by $f$, we thus define the smeared fields
+Before symmetry reducing to a fully homogeneous system, let us first discuss the observables of the theory.~As this is a field theory, observables are only regular if they are smeared against certain test functions.\footnote{Tipically, for a scalar field in Minkowski spacetime, these are Schwartz functions.~These functions prevent divergencies when integrating on non-compact spatial slices and allow to identify the appropriate quantum configuration space for Schr\"odinger functional quantization of the Klein-Gordon field as the space of tempered distributions on $\Sigma_t$ \cite{GlimmJaffebook,ReedBook1}.} Denoting such a test function by $f$, we thus define the smeared fields